LICHEN COMPOUNDS AND DYES

 pH4.5 →→ pH8.3

 CROTTALCrottal (aka Crottle) was the name of a brown, reddish or purple pigment used by the Romans and was extracted from species of Parmelia, Ochrolechia and Evernia lichens.
 It too is likely to be a mixture of differing compounds.
 Since it was made from differing lichens, it probably also comprised differing mixtures of compounds, and that 'Crottal' was not a single mixture of compounds, but several separate mixtures, depending who made it from what using which process.
 It is not well documented.
+In Scotland Crottle was obtained from

 METAL SEQUESTRATIONMany Lichen compounds (in particular the dibenzofurans such as Usnic Acid, the anthraquinones such as Parietin and the diphenyl-butenolides such as Pulvinic Acid) commonly form chemical complexes with metals.
 Complexes with metals form under acidic conditions (substrates) for Usnic Acid, and under alkaline conditions for anthraquinones and for most of the diphenyl-butenolides apart from Rhizocarpic Acid, which forms metal complexes on acidic or alkaline substrates.
 There is a strong preference for lichens with Usnic or Rhizocarpic Acids for acidic substrates, whereas there is an equally strong preference for alkaline substrates (calcareous substrata) in lichens possessing Parietin (an anthraquinone) or diphenyl-butenolides such as Pulvinic Acid.
 It is almost as if lichens have a pre-requisite for metals, however that is mostly a false assumption.
 Many metals are toxic to lichens, but they employ certain compounds capable of sequestering the metals thus locking them safely from harms way.
 Lichen species which possess these sequestering agents are better able to survive on toxic spoil heaps, those that lack the agents just die.